Diving Squad Rating:

 Moreover, the upper deck was not only used during the day for sunbathing; it was also used on the last night when disco lights were placed and dance music was blasted; this was awesome fun!

-Despite Iruvai featuring a classic design, the large dining room has a flat screen television ideal for illustrating pre-dive briefings.
+Despite Iruvai’s classic design, the large dining room has a flat screen TV ideal for pre-dive briefings.

-Indeed, a cool fact is that all diving maps used for briefings to explain dive sites have been designed by-hand by one of the Maldivian dive guides from Iruvai: Ahmed (@ahme.alaa.mohmed).
+Indeed, a cool fact is that all diving maps used for. briefings to explain dive sites have been designed by hand by one of Iruvai’s Maldivian dive guides: Ahmed (@ahme.alaa.mohmed).
 He is a true artist!

-The indoor saloon is also a perfect place to chat between dives as well as for taking a look at videos or photographs from dives.
+The indoor saloon is also a perfect place to chat between dives as well as for taking a look at videos or photos from dives.

 Like most Maldivies liveaboards, Iruvai does not have a dive deck.
 Instead there’s a Dhoni boat to transport guests to dive sites.

-Dhonis are traditional sailing vessels with a wide range of functions (fishing or mode for transportation of people and goods).
+Dhonis are traditional sailing vessels with a wide range of functions.
 In diving safaris, they’re really useful to get to dive sites.

 The Dhoni of the Iruvai was easily large enough for divers to prepare diving equipment and wander about and also featured two freshwater showers.
 Nitrox is available onboard for certified divers!